Sri0405/HackerRank/Algorithms/Readme.txt

-Solutions to Problems in HackerRank mostly written in Python-2.
+Solutions to Problems in HackerRank written in Python-2.

 Most of the problems have received a optimal score.